Coláiste Chríost Rí

-Coláiste Chríost Rí (Christ the King College) is a Trusteeship Board Catholic secondary school for boys based on Capwell Road in Turners Cross, Cork, Ireland.
+Coláiste Chríost Rí (Christ the King College) is a Catholic secondary school for boys based on Capwell Road in Turners Cross, Cork, Ireland.
+The school, which is under the trusteeship of the Presentation Brothers Schools Trust, had an enrollment of 513 students as of 2023.

 History

 The school was founded by the Presentation Brothers and owned by the order until 21 November 2009.
-The school was opened in its current location in 1960, having previously been located in Kinsale Road and subsequently in Sawmill Street.
-It was designated the Cork School of Culture during Cork's tenure as European Capital of Culture in 2005.
+The school was opened in its current location in 1960.
+A preceding primary school which offered some secondary education, Scoil Chríost Rí, was previously located in Kinsale Road and subsequently in Sawmill Street.

+Coláiste Chríost Rí was designated the "Cork School of Culture" during Cork's tenure as European Capital of Culture in 2005.

+Curriculum

+Coláiste Chríost Rí (CCRí) offers both the Junior and Leaving Certificate cycles.